cloudflare/cloudflare-docs/products/terraform/src/content/tutorial/revert-configuration.md

 # Revert configuration

-Sometimes when you deploy configuration changes, you later determine they need to be rolled back.
-For examplle, you could be performance testing a new configuration and want to revert to your previous configuration when done testing, or maybe you mistyped an IP address and brought your entire site down.
+Sometimes, you may have to roll back configuration changes.
+For example, you might want to run performance tests on a new configuration or maybe you mistyped an IP address and brought your entire site down.

-Either way, to revert your configuration, check out the desired branch and ask Terraform to move your Cloudflare settings back in time.
+To revert your configuration, check out the desired branch and ask Terraform to move your Cloudflare settings back in time.
 If you accidentally brought your site down, consider establishing a good strategy for peer reviewing pull requests rather than merging directly to `master` as done in the tutorials for brevity.

 ## 1. Review your configuration history